 Some e-bike conversion kits will work well, and others may be problematic, especially if you get a kit that is not exactly compatible with your existing bike.

-For this reason, many people who use conversion kits take their bike to a bike shop to get the right kit and get it fitted correctly to the bike.
+For this reason, many people who use conversion kits take their bikes to a bike shop to get the right kit and get it fitted correctly to the bike.
 This will increase the costs but it will also save time and frustration in trying to do it yourself.

 Conversion kits are worth the cost if you don’t mind building your bike into an electric bike.
-But if you can afford it, a factory e-bike will always outperform a kit bike in terms of performance, reliability, and features.
+But if you can afford it, a factory e-bike will typically outperform a kit bike in terms of performance, reliability, and features.